TomasHubelbauer/github-actions-push-api/README.md

 ```

 I am not sure what the number `41898282` represents.
 I am guessing it might be
-my GitHub user ID, or the workflow ID or something like that.
-It is constant
+my GitHub user ID.
+It is constant across workflow runs and between workflows.
-across workflow runs.

 This `committer` and `author` objects appear like this even when I use the Basic
 auth option and pass in my GitHub handle as the user name: